bcorporal/ECommerce_Back_End/README.md

 ## Description
-Backend Project for Ecommerce website.
 Internet retail, also known as e-commerce, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.

+This is a Backend Project for Ecommerce website where I had to configure routes to get a functioning app.